-- Control of surface erosion and run-off of the entire property at all times, including during construction activities.
-This includes proper maintenance of the vegetative cover established on the property. - Site soil that is excavated and is intended to be removed from the property must be managed, characterized, and properly disposed of in accordance with NYSDEC regulations and directives. - Soil excavated at the site may be reused as backfill material on-site provided it contains no visual or olfactory evidence of contamination, and it is placed beneath a cover system component as described in Section 4. - Any off-site fill material brought to the site for filling and grading purposes shall be from an acceptable borrow source free of industrial and/or other potential sources of chemical or petroleum contamination.
-Off-site borrow sources should be subject to collection of one representative composite sample per source.
-The sample should be analyzed for TCL VOCs, SVOCs, pesticides, PCBs, and TAL metals plus cyanide.
-The soil will be acceptable for use as cover material provided that all parameters meet the NYSDEC recommended soil cleanup objectives included in TAGM 4046. - Prior to any construction activities, workers are to be notified of the site conditions with clear instructions regarding how the work is to proceed.
+- All excavation into site soils must be resedded or covered with impervious product such as concrete or asphalt, as described in Section 4, to prevent erosion in the future. - Control of surface erosion and run-off of the entire property at all times, including during construction activities.
+This includes proper maintenance of the vegetative cover established on the property. - Site soil that is excavated and is intended to be removed from the property must be managed, characterized, and properly disposed of in accordance with NYSDEC regulations and directives.

+- Soil excavated at the site may be reused as backfill material on-site provided it contains no visual or olfactory evidence of contamination, and it is placed beneath a cover system component as described in Section 4. - Any off-site fill material brought to the site for filling and grading purposes shall be from an acceptable borrow source free of industrial and/or other potential sources of chemical or petroleum contamination. - Prior to any construction activities, workers are to be notified of the site conditions with clear instructions regarding how the work is to proceed.
 Invasive work performed at the property will be performed in accordance with all applicable local, state, and federal regulations to protect worker health and safety. - The Owner shall complete and submit to the Department an annual report by January 15th of each year.
-Such annual report shall contain certification that the institutional controls put in place, pursuant to the recorded deed, are still in place, have not been altered and are still effective; that the remedy and protective cover have been maintained; and that the conditions at the site are fully protective of public health and the environment.
+Such annual report shall contain certification that the institutional controls put in place, pursuant to name of legal document, are still in place, have not been altered and are still effective; that the remedy and protective cover have been maintained; and that the conditions at the site are fully protective of public health and the environment.